 'BRAVE Cave' to be turned into community center?
 Mayor-President's office says yes

-BATON ROUGE - The Mayor-President's office announced that they would be transforming a Baton Rouge Police Department evidence warehouse that was used as a make-shift interrogation site into a community center.
+BATON ROUGE - The mayor-president's office announced that it would transform a Baton Rouge Police Department evidence warehouse that was used as a make-shift interrogation site into a community center.

 WBRZ first reported on the BRAVE Cave in 2023 after an officer was put on leave amid an investigation into what happened inside the warehouse adjacent to BRPD's First District.
 The space was primarily used by BRPD's now-defunct Street Crimes unit.